Maximilianos/maxpanas.com/notes.md

 - set up production environment
 - set up staging environment
 - find a way to remove webpackIsomorphicTools
+- fix the TODOs in the code
+- fix the fixed localhost paths in the app/config.js

 ## Server Error Handler